makrai/notes/bruyne-21-cross-framework-dutch-emo.md

   * Finetuning pre-trained models, multi-task learning or label space mapping
 * A straight-forward approach to shift between frameworks is to map discrete categories into a three-dimensional space
-  * 3D space corresponds to Mehrabian and Russell’s claim that all affective states can be represented by the dimensions valence, arousal and dominance
+  * 3D space corresponds to Mehrabian and Russell’s claim that all affective states can be represented by the dims valence, arousal & domin
   * This mapping to and from the VAD space can be regarded as a pivot
   * mapping technique (eg linear regression, kNN or lexicon-based mappings),
   * predicted VAD values can be converted to any categorical emotion label set